MILE: A Mechanically Isomorphic Hand Exoskeleton and Visuotactile Robotic Hand for Data Collection in Dexterous Manipulation: Acknowledgment

-We would like to thank Yunfan Zhang, Qianyou Zhao, Longyan Wu, Yueshi Dong, Yongyao Li, Xu Song and Zheng Wang for their invaluable advice on hardware design and learning policies.
-We also appreciate Jiapeng he, Nianzu Lv, Yutong Pei, Jinnuo Zhang, Zhenle Liu, and Yang Li for their assistance with data collection and user study.
-Lastly, we extend our appreciation to Boyang Peng and Junjie Xia for their help in creating graphic renderings of the hardware.
+The authors thank Yunfan Zhang, Qianyou Zhao, Yongyao Li, Xu Song, and Zheng Wang for advice on hardware design and learning policies; and Longyan Wu, Yueshi Dong, Jiapeng He, Nianzu Lv, Yuxuan Wu, Yutong Pei, Jinnuo Zhang, Zhenle Liu, Boyang Peng, and Junjie Xia for assistance with data collection, the user study, and hardware renderings.